aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 ## Additional information on the model fitting

-Model training and fitting are aviable at de model-details/ folder, wich contains the Rscript used to generate the linear regresion and the table containing the insertions and corresponent DDG/DG match/mistmatch values used for training.
+Model training and fitting are available in the `training-fitting/` folder, which contains the R script used to generate the linear regression model, as well as the table containing the insertions and their corresponding ΔΔG, ΔG, and match/mismatch values used for training.

 # Note